Nazuna-io/notebook-cat/README.md

 ## Requirements
 - Python 3.10 or 3.11 works best.
 It's recommended to create a Python or conda virtual environment, but not necessary
+- Dependencies:
-- Pytest is the only dependency
+  - Pytest for testing
+  - Gradio for the web interface (only needed if using the web UI)
 - Should work on just about any system

 ## Installation